Appendix D: Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients

 The Satisfactory Academic Progress (SAP) Policy is different from the Academic Standing Policy.

-- The Academic Standing Policy applies to all TU students and violations can lead to dismissal from the university.
-For more information on the Academic Standing Policy, see Academic Standards and Procedures in this catalog.
+The Academic Standing Policy applies to all Towson University students and violations can lead to dismissal from the university.

-Undergraduate and Graduate students must meet all four of these cumulative SAP standards to be eligible to receive most financial aid programs (including student and parents loans; state scholarships; Federal Work-Study funds; and federal, state, and institutional grants).
+Graduate students must meet all three of these cumulative SAP standards to be eligible to receive most financial aid programs (including federal student loans; Federal Work-Study funds; and state scholarships grants).

 - You must pass at least 67 percent of your cumulative attempted units.